Samuel Hsieh: Early years

 Hsieh made his debut in 2004 at the age of 24 at Zhuhai International Circuit, and entered a weekend of the Hong Kong Touring Car Championship with a Honda Civic.

-Due to financial reasons, he was yet to race again until 2009, when he sold his road car to acquire a used Group N Honda Integra race car to make his full season return.
+Due to financial reasons, Hsieh was yet to race again until 2009, when he sold his road car to acquire a used Group N Honda Integra race car to make his full season return.

 Career

 Hong Kong Touring Car Championship (2009-2012)

 Hsieh took part in N2000 Class with China Dragon Racing; he also raced in Macau Grand Prix’s supporting race the same year.

-In 2010/2011, he continued in Hong Kong's championship and the Macau Grand Prix.
+In 2010/2011, Hsieh continued in Hong Kong's championship and the Macau Grand Prix.
 He also had one round appearance at the China Touring Car Championship in 2010, Zhuhai.

-In 2012, he switched to 'Road Sport', a category for heavily modified road cars held by Hong Kong Automobile Association, where he worked with China Dragon Racing by becoming their test/race driver for the team's Subaru Impreza.
+In 2012, Hsieh switched to 'Road Sport', a category for heavily modified road cars held by Hong Kong Automobile Association, where he worked with China Dragon Racing by becoming their test/race driver for the team's Subaru Impreza.
 He entered the season with just two races, finishing both on the podium.

 Touring Car Series in Asia (2013)

-Hsieh set foot into a regional championship with China Dragon Racing, using their Subaru at Malaysia’s Sepang Circuit, and finished the season second overall in the championship with 4 podiums.
+Hsieh set foot into a regional championship with China Dragon Racing, using their Subaru at Malaysia’s Sepang Circuit, and finished the season second overall in the championship with four podiums.

 Return to the Hong Kong Touring Car Championship (2014)

-In 2014, after two years spent in Road Sport, Hsieh was set to return to race Group N for Teamwork Motorsport, where he had 3 wins and finished second in the championship, just 2 points shy of taking the season title.
+In 2014, after two years spent in Road Sport, Hsieh was set to return to race Group N for Teamwork Motorsport, where he had three wins and finished second in the championship, just 2 points shy of taking the season title.

 Chinese Racing Cup (2014)

 A runner-up finish in Hong Kong's championship rewarded him with the opportunity to represent Hong Kong Automobile Association to race against other ASN drivers in the Greater China Region.

-He claimed victory at the round in Macau, and finished 6th in the series.
+He claimed victory at the round in Macau, and finished sixth in the series.

 China Touring Car Championship (2015-2016)

 Hsieh joined the grid of the China Touring Car Championship in 2015, driving a Citroën C-Elysée run by Teamwork Motorsport, whilst still chasing funds to compete in the full season.
-He scored 2 front row starts including 1 pole position among his 3 appearances.
-At the end of the season he was able to return to the championship for a one-off duty with factory outfit Changan Ford Racing Team.
+He scored two front row starts including one pole position among his three appearances.
+At the end of the season, he was able to return to the championship for a one-off duty with factory outfit Changan Ford Racing Team.

-In 2016, he landed a half season drive with another factory-supported team, Haima Z1 Racing.
+In 2016, Hsieh landed a half season drive with another factory-supported team, Haima Z1 Racing.
 He outscored his teammates in the drivers' standings, but had yet to secure the drive for the rest of the season.